abinit/abinit/doc/tutorial/compilation.md

   <snip>
 ```

-*nc-config* is quite useful as it provides the relevant compiler options to
+*nc-config* is quite useful as it prints the compiler options required to
-build C applications based on netcdf-c (`--cflags` and `--libs`).
+build C applications requiring netcdf-c (`--cflags` and `--libs`).
-Unfortunately, this tool is not enough for ABINIT as we need the netcdf Fortran bindings.
+Unfortunately, this tool is not enough for ABINIT as we need the Fortran bindings as well.

 To compile the Fortran bindings, execute: